mdburch/CleaningDataProject/CodeBook.md

       * f is a frequency domain signal
       * Gravity is a gavity acceleration signal
       * Body is a body acceleration signal
+      * Jerk is  jerk Body linear acceleration
+      * Mag is signals of the magnitude of the three-dimensional signals
       * -XYZ represents the axis the data was read from
       * For more details read the raw data description above
     *   AvgMeans - the average mean value of all samples for a subject performing a given activity